omacelaru/Assembly-laboratory-project/README.rst

 Assembly laboratory project
 ========

-The application is used to find the number of paths of roads length k (k indicates the number of edges) exists between two nodes i and j in a directed graph.
+It finds the number of paths of given length k between two nodes in a directed graph by matrix exponentiation.

-I used the multiplication of adjacency matrices.

 Syntax
 ------